 What Color Should a Ceiling Be Painted?

 Finding the perfect color for your space can be overwhelming.
-With so many different colors and shades out there, how do you know you’re picking the right one?
+With so many different colors and shades out there, you’re bound to be asking yourself a few questions.
+What color should a ceiling be painted?
 In a previous post, we talked about how to safely paint a ceiling—but before you can paint, you have to figure out what color a ceiling should be painted.
 Below, we delve into some typical rules for choosing the right ceiling color.
-Don’t let the stress of finding the perfect color keep you from designing the space of your dreams!
+Don’t let the stress of finding the perfect paint ceiling color keep you from designing the space of your dreams!

-Color can create a sophisticated charm, but typically, your best choice for a ceiling color is white.
+Color can create a sophisticated charm, but typically, your best color for ceiling paint is white.
 It’s the most neutral color that will pair well with any wall color you choose.
 Choosing white ceilings is especially important for the rooms you use most often, such as the kitchen and living room.

 If you’re hoping to paint your ceiling a darker shade, then at least make sure it’s two or three shades darker than the wall color.
 This will give the space a sophisticated look, and it can also help make the room feel more intimate.
 Darker ceilings will also create contrast with any crown molding and make a high ceiling seem a bit lower.